Life is a comedy of errors, so why not spend a night laughing your worries away when visiting Miami?

 There’s nothing better than a good laugh, the kind where you have to clutch your stomach, gasp for and wipe your tears.
-If you’re looking for something different to do while in town, check out one of Miami’s comedy clubs and venues.
-Spread throughout the city, you’ll find somewhere near you just waiting to get those gut-busting laughs out of you.
+If you’re looking for something different to do while in town, check out one of Miami’s comedy clubs.

 Just The Funny

 A mere six blocks east of Miracle Mile, Just The Funny has been making Miami laugh with improv and sketch comedy every Thursday, Friday, Saturday and Sunday night.
 In addition to Just The Funny’s Mainstage Theater, The Spotlight offers another chance to get your laughs in at their new bar and cabaret theater across the hall.
 Shows start at just $10 at the door, so it’s an affordable alternative to some of Miami Beach’s pricier venues.

 The Just The Funny Theater is a spacious, 100-seat theater that even has a VIP box.
 If you are looking for “Whose Line is it Anyway” and “Chicago-style” long-form improv, this is one group that you will want to see.

 Villain Theater is Miami's newest home for improv and sketch comedy in up-and-coming Little Haiti.
 Its strength is in long-form improvisation and community engagement that elevate the voices of Miami’s creative, which basically means these comedians give their audiences laughs while giving back to the very community they call home.
 You can also see Villain Theater performances at Gramps in Wynwood.

 The Have Nots